arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 - **Screw terminal block**: The terminal block allows power supply line feed for the carrier and bus ports.
 It consists of VIN 7 ~ 32 VDC (x1), VIN 5 V (x1), CANH (x1), CANL (x1), and GND (x2).

-- **Debug interface**: The carrier features onboard JTAG pins designated for the debug connector compatible to male headers.
+- **Debug interface**: The carrier features an onboard 10x pin 1.27mm JTAG connector.

 - **PWM fan connector**: The board has onboard PWM fan connector (x1) compatible with 5 V fan with PWM input for speed regulation.